 The University Honors track is an interdisciplinary and multidisciplinary co-major that requires students to complete 28 Honors credits (beginning in the Spring/Summer 2019 semester) among the 120 required for graduation.
 These credits include, among other Honors courses:

-- a distinctive first-year sequence, consisting of HON 1000 (The City) and HON 2000 (foundational seminar).
+- a distinctive first-year sequence, consisting of HON 1000 (The City) and a choice of second semester foundational seminar course.

 - a field learning course

 - an HON 42xx seminar

 - HON 4998: Honors senior thesis

 Students in the University Honors program declare a traditional major in conjunction with their Honors co-major.